 Bathory (1983-2004): a Black Metal band from Stockholm, Sweden.

-uorthon (Real Name: Thomas Forsberg), originally recording with Kothaar and Vvornth, recorded a track of a Swedish various artist compilation called Swedish Metal Attack.
+t all started when Quorthon (Real Name: Thomas Börje Forsberg; R.I.P.
+2004), originally recording with Kothaar and Vvornth, recorded a track of a Swedish various artist compilation called Swedish Metal Attack.
 He/they signed to the 'Tyfon' label ('Under One Flag' to the rest of us).
-Quorthon, looking much like a leather clad Blackie Lawless (even more-so than Lawless himself) was the creative power behind Bathory operating almost as if he were a soloist and he quickly went to work and established himself as the 'godfather' of the Black and satanic Metal movement that was beginning to grow.
+Quorthon, looking much like a leather clad Blackie Lawless (even more-so than Lawless himself) was the creative power behind Bathory operating almost as if he were a soloist and he quickly went to work and established himself as the 'godfather' of the black metal and satanic metal movement that was beginning to grow.
+He is often cited as the father of so-called 'Viking metal'.
 Bathory would become one of the founding influences (along with Venom) in the genre, especially with the guttural vocals.
 Over his career he would release a set of cult classic albums.

 See All... ⏬